Thomas W. Miller: World War I

 When the United States entered World War I in April 1917 (see American entry into World War I), Miller enlisted as a private in the infantry of the United States Army, and served in France with the Seventy-Ninth Division.
 He was cited by General John J. Pershing, commander of the American Expeditionary Forces (AEF), for "especially meritorious and conspicuous service" in the Meuse–Argonne offensive and awarded the Purple Heart for his service.
 For this, he was promoted to lieutenant colonel and served until discharged in September 1919.
 Miller was a founder and incorporator of the American Legion and vice chairman of the Paris caucus in March 1919.
 He was also Alien Property Custodian from 1921 until 1925 and a member of the American Battle Monuments Commission from 1923 until 1926.
 He was elected president of FIDAC (The Interallied Federation of War Veterans Organisations) between 1924 and 1925.

 Conviction and parole

-Miller served in the administration of United States President Warren G. Harding, but was convicted in 1927 of conspiring to defraud the U.S. government.
+Miller served in the administration of United States President Warren G. Harding, but was convicted in 1927 on two counts of conspiring to defraud the U.S. government.
 The conviction concerned Miller's service as Alien Property Custodian and the effort by Metallgesellschaft AG of Germany to overturn the U.S. government's confiscation of its interest in the American Metal Company during World War I. He served 18 months in prison and was paroled in 1929 and pardoned by United States President Herbert Hoover in 1933.